Wash Fruits and Vegetables!

 How to wash fruits and vegetables

 Caveat for Wash Fruits and Vegetables: Do not use dish soap or other poisonous products to wash fresh produce.
-Instead, use a product that will kill the germs, but will not harm you, should any residue inadvertently remain on the food.
+Instead, use a product that will cleanse the produce but not harm you, should any residue inadvertently remain on the food.
 It would be counter-productive to get rid of the bacteria only to get sick from the soap!

 Small step - Large reward